placerda/bicep-registry-modules/avm/ptn/ai-ml/landing-zone/README.md

 ### Parameter: `searchDefinition`

- Azure AI Search configuration for the GenAI app (used when Search is deployed).
+Azure AI Search configuration for the GenAI app.
+Required if deployGenAiAppBackingServices is true, deployToggles.searchService is true, and resourceIds.searchServiceResourceId is empty.

 - Required: No
 - Type: object